-If you are looking for a short trek in Ladakh and don't want the crowds of Markha then the five day route from Shang Sumdo to Stok village is extremely attractive.
+If you are looking for a short trek in Ladakh and don't want the crowds of Markha then the five day route from Shang Sumdo to Rumbak is extremely attractive.
 The route walks in the shadow of the Matho Kangri and Stok Kangri peaks with typical rolling grasslands, fast flowing rivers, wildlife and nomadic settlements of sheep and yak.
 The trek approach is close to Leh making this an ideal one week vacation.

 Minimum group size is four for this trek

 Who should join this trek?

 A good choice for regular hill walkers, moderate level of fitness required.
 Prior trekking experience is advisable as it is a camping trek.

 1) Walking times: average 5 to 6 hours walking per day.

 2) Altitude: up to 4,940 metres at the passes and around 4200-4400 metres at the campsites.

 3) Terrain: for some of the time following well-travelled trails although also likely to encounter rough and rocky conditions near the passes.

 4) Remoteness: the trek is in a remote mountain area but not far from the roadheads at Shang Sumdo, Matho, Stok.
 There is no mobile phones and wifi connectivity on the trek.

 Day 1 Fly in from Delhi to Leh and rest for the day.